saltta/memorygame/README.md

 The main idea for the game is to be a simple entertainment.
 Nowadays we have really intricate and complex stories and everything is made with the intention to keep the user engaged.

-This is a completely free-to-use game that is made to be quickly enjoyed and get the player's mind off of stress.
+This is a completely free-to-play game that is made to be quickly enjoyed and get the player's mind off of stress.
 No decisions to make, no path to follow, nothing but a little card game that is over in 45 seconds or less and can be played as many times as you want.

 ## Design Choices